attackgoat/screen-13/examples/README.md

 #### Render-to-Texture

 `Render` instances are of course backed by native graphics API textures.
-For some operations you may have to "resolve" a render into its native texture, for example so that texture may be used for image `Write` operations (more on that later).
+In some cases you have to "resolve" a render into its native texture, for example so that it may be used for image `Write` operations (more on that later).

 _NOTE_: Resolving a render does not cause any specific pipeline stalling or other such "wait" operations.
 It merely re-orders the internal command list so that the underlying native graphics API knows to complete the operations on the render before the operations that happen after this resolve.